armaples/code-quiz/README.md

 ## Known Issues

 - At the moment, the localStorage does not save on refresh; so the view highscores only works for the current session.
 Once the page is refreshed, the highscores are refreshed.
+- The clear button on the Highscores page does not clear the data.

 ## Languages Used